di37/mysql-docker-tutorial/README.md

 # Running MySQL using Docker

-Our primary objective is to deploy and operate a MySQL database using Docker, enabling us to utilize MySQL functionalities without the need for installing it directly on our local machine.
+Our primary objective is to operate a MySQL database using Docker for enabling us to utilize MySQL functionalities without the need for installing it directly on our local machine.

 ## Pre-requisites for running MySQL on Docker